bgopikrishna/content/blog/getting-started-with-webpack.md

 })
 ```

 Currently, we are showing age in the only number of days.
-For better readability, let's use the [date-fns](https://date-fns.org/) library.
+For better readability, let's use a function from the [date-fns](https://date-fns.org/) library.
 To install it, run.

 ```shell
 npm run install date-fns --save